Can we have our wedding at my parents’ house?

 We’d like to get married outdoors.
 Is this crazy?

 Absolutely not.
 Indeed al fresco weddings – whether in public places or at private venues – often have a wonderfully relaxed and intimate feel to them.
 That said, in case the Northern Ireland weather lives up to its reputation, we always advise there is a plan B: this might be an indoor venue close by or simply the provision of lots of umbrellas!
 I can talk this through with you.
-Remember, however, if you want the legal and celebration aspects of your wedding in one venue you will have to stick to approved venues.
-I can advise.
+Just one caveat…sound quality (even with an amp) can be poor in very ‘open’ outdoors spaces.
+But I can advise.

 We want to get married abroad.
 Can we take a celebrant with us?